 (800) USC-CARE (800-872-2273)

-Dr. Nguyen points to a Scandinavian study from 1996, in which 70 first-time mothers rated their worst pain during labor as being on average between seven and eight, on a scale of one to 10, with 10 being the worst pain imaginable.
+Nguyen points to a Scandinavian study from 1996, in which 70 first-time mothers rated their worst pain during labor as being on average between seven and eight, on a scale of 1-to-10, with 10 being the worst pain imaginable.
 Mothers with multiple childbirths, who often have a slightly easier experience, rated their worst pain as six to seven.

-“When we recently surveyed 287 kidney stone patients in 2016, they rated their worst pain as being very similar to that of childbirth, with an average pain score of 7.9 out of 10,” Dr. Nguyen said.
+“When we recently surveyed 287 kidney stone patients in 2016, they rated their worst pain as being very similar to that of childbirth, with an average pain score of 7.9 out of 10,” Nguyen says.

 The pain associated with kidney stones can vary greatly, as smaller stones often can get passed through the urine without you realizing you even had one, while larger ones can be excruciatingly painful.
-Add to that the fact that different people experience pain differently, and what may be intensely painful for someone else may not even be a blink on the pain radar for you.
+Also, different people experience pain differently, and what may be intensely painful for someone else may not even be a blink on the pain radar for you.

-Symptoms of kidney stones, according to the National Kidney Foundation, include:
+Symptoms of kidney stones, according to the National Kidney Foundation, Inc., include: